-Starring: David Habour, Ian McShane, Daniel Dae Kim
+Starring: David Harbour, Ian McShane, Daniel Dae Kim

 Review Author: Tony

-Disappointment is a strong word, especially when every trusted source is preparing you for the full definition, but I was reserved to the fact that Hellboy 3 by Del Toro was never coming and perhaps Neil Marshall could produce something refreshing as his filmography has been consistently solid as well as his work in television.
+Disappointment is a strong word, especially when every trusted source is preparing you for the full definition, but I was reserved to the fact that Hellboy 3 by Del Toro was never coming and perhaps Neil Marshall could produce something refreshing as his filmography has been consistently solid and his work in television.
 This was not to be.
-Hellboy not only manages to be soulless and derivative in storytelling but also relies on hyperviolence and crude humour for entertainment value thinking it’s wearing its R rating as a badge of honour where in reality it’s more like a participation medal.
-I appreciate toilet humour and flashes of gratuitous violence but here it’s tiresome and childish
+Hellboy not only is soulless and derivative in storytelling but also relies on hyper-violence and crude humour for entertainment value thinking it’s wearing its R rating as a badge of honour where in reality it’s more like a participation medal.
+I appreciate toilet humour and flashes of gratuitous violence but here it’s tiresome and childish.

-One aspect of the film I can’t fault is David Harbour; he’s dripping in charisma and he delivers plenty of silly lines with a comedic timing not many actors could pull off.
-When the film is focused solely on Harbour’s Hellboy for the first 15 minutes it’s actually pretty enjoyable.
+One aspect of the film I can’t fault is David Harbour; he’s dripping in charisma and he delivers plenty of silly lines with a comedic timing few actors could pull off.
+When the film focuses on Harbour’s Hellboy for the first 15 minutes, it’s pretty enjoyable.
 As for the rest of the cast, they’re awful.
-Sasha Lane and Daniel Dae Kim are given no chance to shine with awfully written characters with terrible jokes and exposition-heavy dialogue, these are good actors given nothing to work with.
+It gives Sasha Lane and Daniel Dae Kim no chance to shine with poorly written characters with terrible jokes and exposition-heavy dialogue, these are proven actors given nothing to work with.
 Even worse is the always reliable Ian McShane delivering such an unenthusiastic performance he looks ready to doze off at any minute.

 There are two elements of the film that are so completely at odds with one another it ruins any aesthetic the film may have been going for.
-Firstly, the special effects are the pits, they’re dreadful and even worse is how reliant the film is on them.
-The majority of the ‘spectacle’ sequences are ugly computerized sludge.
-Then, on the other hand, the practical effects and creature costumes are fantastic.
+First, the special effects are the pits; they’re dreadful and even worse is how reliant the film is on them.
+Most of the ‘spectacle’ sequences are ugly computerized sludge.
+On the other hand, the practical effects and creature costumes are fantastic.
 The actual costumes are gnarly and gross with insane attention to detail and contortionist brought in to give the monsters an unnatural and creepy movement.

 Whereas the original Hellboy movie was a colourful and tamer version of the source material, it took its time to build its world and the mysterious B.P.R.D.
-(Bureau for Paranormal Research and Defense) as well as introduce its rogue gallery of characters which was all the more fun.
+(Bureau for Paranormal Research and Defense) and introduce its rogue gallery of characters which was even more fun.
 Hellboy 2019 just trudges from scene to scene with heavy exposition and shoddy CGI fight scenes with little direction and zero entertainment.
 The enthusiasm and attention to detail of the Del Toro films are nowhere to be seen and will only leave fans of the character with an even more bitter taste in their mouth.

 Rating: 1.5 / 5 Cans of Tennents